First, begin by sun drying the mustard seeds for a day or for at least 4 to 5 hours. This is to get rid of any dampness or moisture in them.

 Before chopping mangoes, they should be completely dry.
 There should not be any trace of moisture or water on the mangoes.

-First slice the mango in halves from its center.
+Firstly, slice the mango in halves from its center.
 This is very difficult as the kernel is hard and the knife does not cut it easily.
 So please avoid, if you cannot do this chopping.

-Then take each halve and remove the seeds carefully with a knife.
+Then, take each halve and remove the seeds carefully with a knife.
 The kernel part will be intact on the mangoes.

 Take the chopped mangoes in a large pan or bowl.
 Cover and keep aside.

 Take the mustard seeds.
-They should be warm, before you grind them.
+They should be warm before you grind them.